adam-blakeney/ExecuStore/README.md

 - As a user, I would like to see products that I can purchase without signing up to become a member of the page
 - As a user, I would like to know where the company is based and the team behind it.
 - As a user, I require the ability to see my cart, how much the total about is and what products have been added.
-- As a user, I would like the ability to register for more interesting topics.
 - As a user, the ability to purchase my products safely is a necessity.
 - As a user, I require the need to be able to use the site on mobile, tablet and desktop.

-__General user__
-- As a general user, I require to be able to view and use elements of the site without logging in.
 - As a general user, I would like to still have the option to follow the link to buy without registering an account.

-__Registered User__
-- As a club member, I would like access to content that a user who is not a member cannot access, for example a blog or playlists etc.
+__Member__
-- As a club member, I require access to a profile where I can see my order history.
+- As a member, I require access to a profile where I can see my order history.
-- As a club member, I need a seamless ability to sign in and log out.
+- As a member, I need a seamless ability to sign in and log out.
+- As a member, I want to be able to save my info so I dont need to re-enter for future orders

 __Admin Users__
 - As a Super-user, I require the ability to edit, add and delete products for sale and listings.
-- As a Super-user, I need to add to the club blog post section.
+- As a Super-user, I need to add to be able to access orders.

 ## Strategy